microsoft/aksworkshop/_entries/01-01 application.md

 Our application consists of 5 components, namely:
 * A public facing Order Capture swagger enabled API
 * A messaging queue to provide reliable message delivery
-* An event listener that picks up events from the messaging queue and brokers requests
+* An event listener that picks up events from the messaging queue and brokers requests to a 'legacy application'
-* An internal Order Fulfill API.
+* An internal Order Fulfill legacy API.
 * A MongoDB database

 The order capture API is available at  http://<PublicEndpoint>/v1/order, and via swagger at http://<PublicEndpoint>/swagger/.